 Malta was made more famous in recent years, since appearing in the HBO TV programme Game of Thrones, and many of it’s iconic landmarks making their way on to our screens, including Mdina Gate or King’s Landing Gate, Fort Ricasoli, the Red Keep Gate, and the Azure Window, where the marriage of Daenerys and Drogo took place, however it did collapse in 2017.

 Malta gained independence from the United Kingdom as a Commonwealth realm in 1964 and became a republic in 1974.
-Malta is a member of the Commonwealth of Nations and the only microstate to be a full member of the European Union, making is an iconic country to begin this list of the smallest country in Europe.
+This small county is also a member of the Commonwealth of Nations and the only microstate to be a full member of the European Union, making is an iconic country to begin this list of the smallest country in Europe.

 READ MORE: 10 Things to do in Malta